Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Shoo sighed and closed her eyes to let her clean the ruined makeup.
 Regaari’s eye for the stuff was inexpert and alien, but seeing it come off really highlighted the difference.
 He hadn’t even noticed that she was wearing any until her tears had damaged it.

-"Sor—" she began, then bit her mouth shut and shrugged. "...I just… Remembered suddenly, and… I’m okay, I promise."
+"Sor—" she began, then bit her mouth shut and shrugged. "...I just...
+Remembered suddenly, and...
+I’m okay, I promise."

 Julian handed her a handkerchief and she blew her nose with an inelegant snuffle just as a heavy knock on the door suggested somebody wanted to speak with them immediately.